-Notes: The applicant may submit alternate documents, if they contain all information --collected on FSA-2003.
-Existing borrowers do not need to resubmit historical production information already on file.--
+--Notes: Existing borrowers do not need to resubmit historical production information already on file.--

 For cash basis operations, such as farmers who sell produce at farmer markets, it may not be possible or useful to determine yield.
 In those cases, income and expenses may be substituted for yields to determine production.